Professor of Theatre, Communication Studies, and English Emeritus

 Five years later he put his new scholarship (and library) to work as a part of his Master of Fine Arts thesis project at Virginia Commonwealth University; it consisted of productions of the full-length version of Sir Arthur Sullivan's first comic opera Cox and Box and Sir William S. Gilbert's Shakespearean burlesque Rosencrantz and Guildenstern.
 (The Cox and Box research was subsequently expanded and published in 1974 in a small monograph on the history of Sullivan's comic opera and the farce that formed its basis.
 The Rosencrantz and Guildenstern research was subsequently expanded and presented as "Bab and the Bard: Gilbert's Rosencrantz and Guildenstern" at the W. S. Gilbert Sesquicentennial Conference at M.I.T. in 1986.)

-MacPhail directed six productions of Savoy operas at Bridgewater College, but most of his "G&S" directorial work has been done for other theatres: Oak Grove Theatre, the Shenandoah Valley Choral Society, the Richmond Opera Company, Barksdale Theatre, the Gilbert & Sullivan Society of Northwest Louisiana, the Virginia Commonwealth University Opera Theatre, and Gilbert & Sullivan Austin, for whom he has directed all but four of their productions since the summer of 1998.
-In the fall of 2005, he was named GSA’s first Artistic Director, and looks forward to his two annual trips to Austin to direct shows in February-March and May-June.
+MacPhail directed six productions of Savoy operas at Bridgewater College, but most of his "G&S" directorial work has been done for other theatres: Oak Grove Theatre, the Shenandoah Valley Choral Society, the Richmond Opera Company, Barksdale Theatre, the Gilbert & Sullivan Society of Northwest Louisiana, the Virginia Commonwealth University Opera Theatre, and Gilbert & Sullivan Austin, for whom he directed all but four of their major productions between the summers of 1998 and 2019.
+In the fall of 2005, he was named GSA’s first Artistic Director.

 Scholarship has taken him to the Gilbert & Sullivan Archive the Pierpont Morgan Library in New York, Sir Arthur Sullivan's Diaries at the Beinecke Rare Book Library at Yale, the W. S. Gilbert Papers at the British Library, and (thanks to the permission of the Late Dame Bridget D'Oyly Carte) the D'Oyly Carte Opera Company Archive at the Theatre Museum in London.
 "It was indeed a moving experience to take notes from the 1885 promptbook for the original production of The Mikado--and to compare this resource with the promptbooks subsequently used in revivals and by touring companies in the decades that followed," he notes.
 Dame Bridget also made available the brittle and yellowing Company "press books" containing original reviews--gold mines of specifics regarding the original production.